vsaulue/Gustave/docs/lexicon.md

 The **world** is the higher API level of Gustave.
 A user can simply place/remove [blocks](#block) into it, and the world will:

-- generate links between adjacent [blocks](#blocks)
+- generate links between adjacent [blocks](#block)
 - regroup them into minimal, independent [structures](#structure)
 - pass them to a [solver](#solver) to generate equilibrium [force distributions](#force-distribution), evaluate stresses, and checks if any block is subjected to stresses above their maximum [compression/tensile/shear pressure](https://en.wikipedia.org/wiki/Strength_of_materials#Stress_terms) values.

-The World API is currently limited to cuboid grids: mean that blocks must be cuboid, aligned on global axis, and
+The World API is currently limited to cuboid grids:

+- all blocks are cuboid of the same dimensions
+- they must be aligned to the global axes